Amy E. Randall

 “Gender and the Emergence of the Soviet “Citizen-Consumer” in Comparative Perspective,” in Material Culture in Russia and the USSR: Things, Values, Identities, ed.
 Graham Roberts (Bloomsbury Academic Publishers, 2017), 135-153.

 "Introduction" in Genocide and Gender in the Twentieth Century: A Comparative Perspective, ed.
-Amy E. Randall (Bloomsbury Publishers, forthcoming 2015).
+Amy E. Randall (Bloomsbury Publishers, 2015).
+Selected as one of Choice Magazine’s Outstanding Academic Titles of the Year, 2016.

 "Soviet Masculinities: Guest Editor's Introduction," Russian Studies in History 51:2 (Fall 2012): 3-12.